fafafariba/giphy-shuffle/README.md

 ---

-### Enhancing the < Button >
+### Enhancing the Button with Functions

-<li> Create a function, this function, when called, will send an alert to the web browser.
+<li> Create a function.
+This function, when called, will send an alert to the web browser.

 ```js
 function handleClick() {